salehah737/codespaces-nextjs/README.md

 - Camera scanner for identifying parts from Malaysian vehicle manuals
 - Enhanced mechanic and seller registration process
 - Support for Malaysian vehicle brands and parts
+- Brand-specific scanners for Malaysian vehicles:
   - Yamaha parts scanner with data from yamaha-motor.com.my
-- Brand-specific scanners for Malaysian motorcycles and cars
+  - Honda parts scanner with data from honda.com.my
+  - Proton parts scanner with data from proton.com

 ## Features